Ireland's rugby matches against Italy postponed due to virus

 LONDON (AP) — Ireland's Six Nations rugby match against Italy in Dublin was postponed Wednesday because of concerns about the spreading virus in Europe.

+On another day of sports events and meetings worldwide being affected by the virus outbreak, the governing body of Asian soccer postponed future meetings in Bahrain and Malaysia, and women's basketball games in Slovenia were canceled after first being moved from northern Italy.

-The decision to postpone the matches came from Irish Health Minister Simon Harris, who met with rugby officials on Wednesday.
+The decision in Ireland came from Health Minister Simon Harris, who met with rugby officials on Wednesday.

 “At the outset we made it clear that the IRFU was supportive of the governments’ need to protect public health in relation to the coronavirus,” the Irish Rugby Football Union said in a statement.
 “We were then advised, formally, that the National Public Health Emergency team has determined that the series of matches should not proceed, in the interests of Public Health.
 The IRFU is happy to comply with this instruction."